PhyData/PhyData.github.io/projects.md

 ## Machine Learning - Forecast

-* [Bitcoin Ferecast](https://github.com/PhyData/Bitcoin_Forecast).
+* [Bitcoin Forecast](https://github.com/PhyData/Bitcoin_Forecast).
 In this project, we conducted a forecast of the closing price of Bitcoin using skforecast and the LGBM regressor.
 To assess the accuracy of our predictions, we compared them with the actual Bitcoin prices.
+* [Temperature Forecast](https://github.com/PhyData/Temperature_Forecast).
+In this project, we perform a forecast of temperature values from 2009 to 2017 with lectures every 10 seconds.
+We have a total of 4.2 x 10^5 values, this allow us to generate a precise prediction using LSTM layer API.